 In this diagram, a server sends multicast traffic through a router and the Firebox.
 The Firebox forwards the multicast traffic to the multicast group on the local network.

 In PIM-SM mode, the central point in the multicast domain is the Rendezvous Point (RP).
 The RP is a router that receives multicast traffic destined for the multicast group.
 All multicast traffic must pass through the RP.
+At least one RP candidate must exist in a multicast domain.

 You must enable all Firebox interfaces as RP candidates that are involved in multicast routing, except those exposed to the multicast source or the receivers.
 When you enable the Firebox as an RP candidate, the Firebox periodically communicates its RP candidacy to the PIM-SM network.
 RP elections on the Firebox occur dynamically.